arxxv/dyeus-submission/README.md

 9. Ending the game with endGame function
    <img src="https://github.com/arxxv/dyeus-submission/blob/main/images/9.jpg" alt="Ending the game with endGame function" width="1200"/>

-10. The game gets pushed to the staleGames array and gets removed from the liveGames array.
+10. The game is removed from liveGames and is pushed to staleGames array.
     <img src="https://github.com/arxxv/dyeus-submission/blob/main/images/10.jpg" alt="Final balances of every player" width="1200"/>